- 1 KeepTheHeat Air-To-Air Heat Exchanger

 10. Install second section of duct work.
 Couple 10’ sticks of corrugated tubing the same way tubing is attached to head of system.

 11. Begin installing PVC.
-It is best to work from juncture of ceiling and side wall or support pole and work back to end of duct work.
+It is best to start from wall or column and work back to end of duct.
 Make sure PVC does not block the end of duct work.
 Try to allow some space (2-3’) at the end of duct work before attaching to PVC .

 12. Fasten PVC to ceiling.
-Small gauge wire or plumber’s strap work well.
+Zip ties work well.

 13. Fasten PVC to side walls or poles.
 Air drops should end about 3’ from the floor.